Turbat-git/Adv_Assessment1/docs/assessment-tasks.md

 Why did the test fail (note: if it doesn't fail, it means there is something you have already done before you were asked to do so - if that's the case, you need to figure out what that is!)?
 -------
 > Answer here
-> The 'Less Than' operator was not suppoerted between two objects of Player class and I assume that python did not know
+> The 'Equal', or __eq__, operator was not suppoerted between two objects of Player class.
+And if there is no custom __eq__ function for the class, python by default will compare them by memory address.
+So the test failed because the two objects were not equal.
-> what to compare between the two objects.
 -------
 Add the necessary code to the Player class to ensure that the `test_sort_players` test passes.